Sebastian-Francis-Taylor/Cell-Counter-C/README.md

 - [ ] (5pt) Memory use analysis
 - [ ] (25pt) Optimizations and enhancements (including testing)
 - [ ] (5pt) Report

+## Optimizations and enhancement
+- [x] Dynamic calculation of the threshold for the generation of the binary image.
+As previously mentioned, understanding and investigating the Otsu’s method is a good starting point.
+- [ ] Efficient and optimized erosion and spot detection implementation.
+- [ ] Using different size and placements of ones of the structuring element for the erosion.
+- [ ] Using different size and shape for the detection area and exclusion frame for the spot detection.
+- [ ] Adapting the algorithm to improve performance or detection ratio.
+- [ ] Minor optimizations: More efficient encoding of the binary image, opti- mized conversion to gray-scale to avoid division, re-use of the arrays where the images are stored.